ONBOARD – DEVELOPMENT OF TECHNICAL PROFILES AND TRAINING CURRICULUM FOR THE PORTS AND LOGISTICS’ SECTOR

-It’s widely recognised that Vocational Education & Training (VET) can contribute to reduce the high youth unemployment level and through initial training of young workers, promote a better match between learning outcomes of the training paths and the enterprises skills’ needs.
-Despite all the efforts made by the EU and its MS in approaching the VET systems from the different countries, it is clear that each MS developed their VET systems accordingly to their social and economic organisation and educational & training needs.
+It’s widely recognised that Vocational Education & Training (VET) can contribute to reducing the high youth unemployment level and through initial training of young workers, promote a better match between learning outcomes of the training paths and the enterprises’ skills’ needs.
+Despite all the efforts made by the European Union (EU) and its Member States (MS) in approaching the VET systems from the different countries, it is clear that each MS developed their VET systems accordingly to their social and economic organisation and educational & training needs.

 These differences are reflected in the different paths/models of VET that MS offers.
 One of those paths is the work-based learning (WBL), which is particularly identified by the European Commission (EC) as being strategic for increasing employment opportunities of young people and the competitiveness of the enterprises in the global market (COM (2016), 10.6.2016).
 Thus, is essential for EU to invest in the transference and implementation of WBL models and strategies to its VET systems and by this way promote a high-quality offer of the VET training and ensuring that knowledge, skills and attitudes acquired during the period of training are relevant for the labour market.